To become a forensic nurse individuals must first obtain a nursing license and then complete specialized education in forensic nursing.

 What is Forensic Nursing?

 Forensic nursing is a relatively new career path.
 It’s a sub-specialty of general nursing.
-Forensic nurses have many duties including collecting evidence and giving expert testimony in court.
-Forensic nurses also investigate neglect or abuse cases and treat people who are victims of crimes.
-In order to become a forensic nurse, there are special courses that must be taken and a special career path to travel.
+Forensic nurses have many duties, including collecting evidence and giving expert testimony in court.
+Forensic nurses also investigate neglect or abuse cases and treat victims of crimes.
+To become a forensic nurse, special courses must be taken and a unique career path to travel.

 Forensic nurses can work in a variety of places.
-They can work in coroner’s offices and emergency rooms.
+For example, they can work in coroner’s offices and emergency rooms.
 Also, some nurses even work for insurance companies.
-Forensic nurses can work with jails, hospitals, and law enforcement agencies.
+In addition, forensic nurses can work with jails, hospitals, and law enforcement agencies.